The Honourable

-The Honourable (British English) or The Honorable (American English; see spelling differences) (abbreviation: Hon., Hon'ble, or variations) is an honorific style that is used as a prefix before the names or titles of certain people, usually with official governmental or diplomatic positions.
+The Honourable (Commonwealth English) or The Honorable (American English; see spelling differences) (abbreviation: Hon., Hon'ble, or variations) is an honorific style that is used as a prefix before the names or titles of certain people, usually with official governmental or diplomatic positions.

 Use by governments

 International diplomacy

 In international diplomatic relations, representatives of foreign states are often styled as The Honourable.
-Deputy chiefs of mission, chargés d'affaires, consuls-general and consuls are always given the style.
+Deputy chiefs of mission, chargés d'affaires, consuls-general, consuls and honorary consuls are always given the style.
 All heads of consular posts, whether they are honorary or career postholders, are accorded the style according to the State Department of the United States.
-However, the style Excellency instead of The Honourable is used for ambassadors and high commissioners.
+However, the style Excellency instead of The Honourable is used for ambassadors and high commissioners only.

 Africa

-The Congo
+Democratic Republic of the Congo

 In the Democratic Republic of the Congo, the prefix 'Honourable' or 'Hon.' is used for members of both chambers of the Parliament of the Democratic Republic of the Congo.
 Informally, senators are sometimes given the higher style of 'Venerable'.